BOARD OF DIRECTORS

 Sales Manager/Team Lead

-Dom is a Sales Manger and Team Lead for Eventbrite.
+Dom is a Sales Manager and Team Lead for Eventbrite.
 In the past, he has worked for Wildfire Interactive and Lime Energy.
-Dom has been involved with RT since 2006, and has also tutored inmates at San Quentin prison.
+Dom has been involved with RT since 2006 as a volunteer tutor and Board Member, and has also tutored inmates at San Quentin prison.